How to Succeed in the Entertainment Business Master's Degree Program

 Today, the most successful entertainment executives are creative, hard working, motivated, and career-oriented.
 Full Sail’s Entertainment Business master of science degree program aims to create the industry’s future executives through specialized courses, networking opportunities with industry leaders, and a collaborative and project-based environment.

-“[The Entertainment Business program] is a higher-level business degree that prepares executive leaders and entrepreneurs for advancement in the entertainment industry,” says Heather Torres, the Entertainment Business program director.
+“[The Entertainment Business program] is a higher-level business degree that prepares executive leaders and entrepreneurs for advancement in the entertainment industry,” says Heather Torres, the Director of Graduate Studies.
 “Many of our courses are very unique to the entertainment industry – you wouldn’t typically find them in a regular MBA program.”

 The fast-paced 12-month program, offered both on campus and online, definitely requires a commitment, but it can lead to great opportunities.
 Entertainment Business grads have gone on to work as lawyers, tour managers, entrepreneurs, and more.
 (Grad Ed Wimp, for example, went to law school post-Full Sail and launched his own artist management and business development company after managing tours for A$AP Rocky and Earth, Wind, and Fire; and grad Alyssa Velazquez is a senior manager for social media and fan engagement at MTV.)